Copyright © 2022. Education Doorway. All Rights Reserved.

 Is the government looking to test all students for COVID-19?

-All information on this will be provided by each university and should provide no cause for concern.
-In the event of a positive test, adequate support will be provided by the institution to ease students through the self-isolation period.
+All information on this will be provided by each university and should give no cause for concern.
+In the event of a positive test, the institution will provide adequate support to ease students through the self-isolation period.